- State of North Carolina news release about the easing of some capacity limits and other restrictions

 City buildings, services and meetings in Phase 3

-- City office buildings are closed to the public, including Gastonia City Hall, the Garland Municipal Business Center and Utility Customer Service Center, Parks and Recreation administrative offices, and Recreation Centers.
+- City office buildings are closed to the public, including Gastonia City Hall, the Garland Municipal Business Center and Utility Customer Service Center, and departmental administrative offices.
 Other options for paying utility bills.

-- Most City-sponsored public events are canceled or postponed until further notice.
+- Most City-sponsored public events are canceled or are being held virtually until further notice.
 An updated list of events is on the City's Facebook page.

 - Parks, greenways, trails, playgrounds and open spaces in City parks are open sunrise to sunset, but visitors should maintain a social distance of 6 feet from others.